-- 1. MESA participant at Wake Forest University, Columbia University, Johns Hopkins University, University of Minnesota, Northwestern University, or University of California, Los Angeles. - 2.
+MESA participant at Wake Forest University, Columbia University, Johns Hopkins University, University of Minnesota, Northwestern University, or University of California, Los Angeles who is MRI-eligible and has no pre-established incompatibilities.

 Completed a cardiac MRI at MESA Exam 5.